ALCHEMIST404/Python-simple-API/README.md

 # Python-simple-API
 ### A simple set of API methods that include:

-+ Send photo to client (test part API)
++ Sending a document with recognition information.
-+ Send a screenshot of the camera
++ Send a screenshot of the camera.
-+ Upload files to server
++ Upload files to server.
-+ System status information
++ System status information.
-+ Working with the database (test functionality)
++ Working with the database (test functionality).

 ### How to start the application:
 + To run the server, run the file "server" from the folder "server".